 Your body has its own natural defences but it’s important to practice good oral care.
 When you brush and floss daily, you’ll keep bacteria under control.
 Not practising good oral hygiene leads to higher levels of bacteria in the mouth.
 This can cause oral infections such as tooth breakdown and gum disease.
 Additionally, certain medications may reduce saliva production in the mouth.
 Since saliva helps to neutralize bacteria-produced acid, lower levels of saliva can also lead to disease.

-- Endocarditis– also known as an infection of the heart’s inner lining, this condition usually occurs when bacteria from other parts of your body spread through your bloodstream and attach to your heart.
+- Also known as an infection of the heart’s inner lining, this condition usually occurs when bacteria from other parts of your body spread through your bloodstream and attach to your heart.
 The bacteria can originate in your mouth.

-- Cardiovascular disease– although this is a condition that is not completely understood, some types of disease such as clogged arteries may be linked to inflammation that can be caused by oral bacteria.
+- Although this is a condition that is not completely understood, some types of disease such as clogged arteries may be linked to inflammation that can be caused by oral bacteria.

-- Premature birth/birth complications– this surprises many people but periodontitis has been linked to birth complications and overall low birth weight
+- This surprises many people but periodontitis has been linked to birth complications and overall low birth weight.

 Dental Health and Quality of Life